Uniaxial Magnetic Anisotropy and Type-X/Y Current-Induced Magnetization Switching in Oblique-Angle-Deposited Ta/CoFeB/Pt and W/CoFeB/Pt Heterostructures: RESULTS AND DISCUSSION

-To demonstrate field-driven magnetization switching in type X devices with a well defined EA using the DC PHE method, an in-plane field ($H_{\mathrm{x}}$) was swept along the EA under alternating sense current ($I_{\mathrm{sense}} = \pm\text{2\,mA}$, $j_\mathrm{sense} = \pm6.66\times10^{10}$\,A/m$^2$).
-Figure~\ref{fig : TaCFB2} (c) confirms that the magnetization state in type X devices can be switched and detected reproducibly between the $\pm\text{x}$ orientations.
-Next, we examined CIMS using the DC PHE method.
-We applied $\mathrm{0.4\,\mu\text{s}}$ current pulses and achieved full magnetization reversal with the assistance of $\mathrm{5\,mT}$ out-of-plane field ($H_{\mathrm{z}}$) to break the symmetry, as shown in Fig.~\ref{fig : TaCFB2} (d).
-The critical switching currents were $\mathrm{+17.4\,mA}$ (L-to-R) and $\mathrm{-13.2\,mA}$ (R-to-L), with an average of $\mathrm{15.3\,mA}$ ($j_c = 5.1\times10^{11}$\,A/m$^2$), while maintaining the same sensing current used in field-driven switching (Fig.~\ref{fig : TaCFB2} (c)).
-In the type XY device, the symmetry is broken intrinsically, and no external $H_{\mathrm{z}}$ field is required to achieve complete magnetization switching, as demonstrated in Fig.~\ref{fig : TaCFB2} (e) and (f).
+In the type XY device, the symmetry is broken intrinsically\cite{Liu2022}, and no external field ($\mu_0 H_{\mathrm{z}}$) is required to achieve complete magnetization switching, as demonstrated in Fig.~\ref{fig : TaCFB2} (e) and (f).
 In this case, the average critical current is reduced to $\mathrm{10.20\,mA}$ ($j_c = 3.38\times10^{11}$\,A/m$^2$), which is lower than that observed for type X switching in the same sample.
 This reduction can be attributed to the large canting angle of $45^{\circ}$, which falls into the regime of type Y switching\cite{Liu2022,Liu2021}, where a smaller current density is sufficient to reverse the magnetization.
-In all three cases, the direct comparison between field- and current-induced switching demonstrates the complete magnetization reversal by the CIMS.
+In all three cases, the direct comparison between field and current-induced switching demonstrates the complete magnetization reversal by the CIMS.

 The USMR exhibits a decrease with increasing FM thickness, as demonstrated in Fig.~\ref{fig : TaCFB_thickness} (a).
-Since USMR is predominantly interface sensitive, once the FM thickness becomes larger than the spin diffusion length of the FM, current is shunted away from the HM/FM interface and reduces interface scattering\cite{Avci2018}.
+Since USMR is predominantly interface sensitive, increasing the FM thickness beyond its spin-diffusion length shunts more current away from the HM/FM interface and reduces interface scattering\cite{Avci2018}.
 With increasing FM thickness, a linear increase of the switching current is observed (Fig.~\ref{fig : TaCFB_thickness} (b)).
 We also observed that the switching current density similarly increases for the type X and type XY configurations (Fig.~\ref{fig : TaCFB_thickness} (c) and (d)), consistent with the decrease of the effective FL and DL fields with increasing FM thickness, as reported by experimental and theoretical studies\cite{Liu2020,Ou2016,manchon2012}.